Ruskin changed lives.

 As noted, what follows is a listing of the compendia of which I am aware.
 There are, as you shall see, more than a few, that fact alone being testimony to the powerful and salubrious effect our subject’s writings had on those who, once they had perused the majority of his works (no simple task that!), determined to devote considerably more of their life’s energies to collecting what they saw as his best passages for presentation to wider audiences.
 Such tributes were no unimportant contribution to keeping Ruskin and his work “alive” after his passing, because it was not until 1912 that a complete edition of his works was available and that fine version, The Library Edition of the Works of John Ruskin, had the disadvantages of being both limited in number and very expensive.
 In other words, the only way prior to 1912 to get a sense of what Ruskin had thought and written “overall” was either to make a concerted effort to collect and read all his works (a difficult task as many were regularly going in and out of print), or by reading the selections included in the compendia.

-In most cases, following a given entry, I have included a paragraph which offers some remarks about that collection, my intent being to explain why, at least to me, this editor’s efforts have proved especially enjoyable, useful, or both.
-When entries have no such comments, this merely means that I haven’t read them yet.
-In other words, if no comment attaches to a compendium, that should not be taken as a negative assessment of the collection.
+In most cases, following a given entry, I have included a paragraph which offers some remarks about the collection, my intent being to explain why, at least to me, an editor’s efforts have proved especially enjoyable, useful, both, or neither.
+When entries are followed by no comments, this merely means that I haven’t read them yet.
+In other words, if no comment attaches to a compendium, that omission should not be taken as a negative assessment of the collection.

-Regarding the list below, my heartfelt thanks go to Ray Haslam, one of the great collectors of Ruskin’s works.
+Regarding the listing below, my heartfelt thanks go to Ray Haslam, one of the great collectors of Ruskin’s works.
 A number of the editions described below, previously unknown to me, are on his shelves.

 All that said, here are